ballerina-platform/openapi-connectors/openapi/quickbooks.online/Module.md

 ```

 ### Step 2: Create a new connector instance
-Add the configuration file by creating a `Config.toml` file.
-Config file should have following configurations.
-Add the tokens obtained in the previous step to the `Config.toml` file.
+Create a configuration file named `Config.toml` and add the tokens obtained through the OAuth 2.0 Playground to it as follows:
 ```ballerina
     [authConfig]
     clientId: <CLIENT_ID>,